AndyRightNow/telegram-markdown-v2/README.md

 The library automatically escapes Telegram's special characters: `_*[]()~`#+-=|{}.!`

 ### Message Length
 Telegram limits messages to 4096 characters.
-Use `splitLongMessage()` for longer content.
+You'll need to implement message splitting in your application.

 ### Formatting Conflicts
 If your Markdown doesn't render correctly, check for unmatched formatting marks or nested styles.

+### Unsupported Elements
+Elements like tables, blockquotes, and HTML tags can be handled using the `unsupportedTagsStrategy` parameter.

 ## Development